gffuentes/midterm/README.md

 ###Disclaimer/To Fix

 My original intention was to be able to search by zipcode.
 Unfortunately, the Yahoo!
-API source that would help me do that (plug in WOEID, get Zip) is broken.
+API source that would help me do that (plug in ~WOEID~Zip, get ~Zip~WoeID) is broken.
 I reached out to Yahoo! to no avail.
 Others have had the same issue oddly enough...
 <br><br>
 Also, unfortunately not every WoeID works.
 If the one you are trying causes the app to ask you to try a different one, please try a different one rather than just trying the same one again.
 Also, Twitter only supports 15 API calls through this source ever 3 minutes (?
 1 minute maybe ?) so be aware of that as well.